Lapulapu: Battle of Mactan

-Lapulapu was one of the two datus of Mactan before the Spanish arrived in the archipelago, the other being Zula, both of whom belong to the Maginoo class.
+Lapulapu was one of the two Rajas of Mactan before the Spanish arrived in the archipelago, the other being Zula, both of whom belong to the Maginoo class.
 When Portuguese explorer Ferdinand Magellan arrived in the Philippines in the service of Spain, Zula was one of those who gave tribute to the Spanish king while Lapulapu refused.

 In the midnight of April 27, 1521, Magellan led a force of around 60 Spaniards and 20 to 30 war boats (karakoa) of Humabon's warriors from Cebu.
 They arrived in Mactan three hours before dawn.
 However, because of the presence of rock outcroppings and coral reefs, Magellan's ships could not land on the shores of Mactan.
 Their ships were forced to anchor "two crossbow flights" away from the beach.
-According to Antonio Pigafetta, they faced around 1,500 warriors of Lapulapu armed with iron swords, bows, and "bamboo" spears.
+According to Antonio Pigafetta, they faced around 1,500 warriors of Lapulapu armed with large cutlass iron swords called "Kampilan (Scimitar)" and large shields, bows, and "bamboo" spears.

 Magellan repeated his offer not to attack them if Lapulapu swore fealty to Rajah Humabon, obeyed the Spanish king, and paid tribute, which Lapulapu again rejected.
 At the taunting request of Lapulapu, the battle did not begin until morning.
 Magellan, perhaps hoping to impress Humabon's warriors with the superiority of European armor and weapons, told Humabon's warriors to remain in their ships.
 Magellan and 49 of the heavily armored Spaniards (armed with lances, swords, crossbows, and muskets) waded ashore to meet Lapulapu's forces.
 They set fire to a few houses on the shore in an attempt to scare them.
 Instead, Lapulapu's warriors became infuriated and charged.
 Two Spaniards were killed immediately in the fighting, and Magellan was wounded in the leg with a poisoned arrow.
 He ordered a retreat, which most of his men followed except for a few who remained to protect him.
 However, he was recognized as the captain by the natives, whereupon he became the focus of the attack.
 Outnumbered and encumbered by their armor, Magellan's forces were quickly overwhelmed.
 Magellan and several of his men were killed, and the rest escaped to the waiting ships.

 The historian William Henry Scott believes that Lapulapu's hostility may have been the result of a mistaken assumption by Magellan.
 Magellan assumed that ancient Filipino society was structured in the same way as European society (i.e. with royalty ruling over a region).
 While this may have been true in the Islamic sultanates in Mindanao, the Visayan societies were structured along a loose federation of city-states (more accurately, a chiefdom).
 The most powerful datu in such a federation has limited power over another member datu, but no direct control over the subjects or lands of the other datu.